History of Moldova in Timeline

 July 2023: Seed Libraries Network

-In July 2023, a network of 20 seed libraries comprising over 1,000 seeds were created across Moldova.
+In July 2023, a network of 20 seed libraries comprising over 1,000 seeds was created across Moldova to improve agricultural biodiversity and climate resilience.

-In October 2023 Orizont TV, ITV, Prime, Publika TV, Canal 2 and Canal 3 were also banned for undermining the local elections as well as blocking a number of Russian media outlets.
+In October 2023, Orizont TV, ITV, Prime, Publika TV, Canal 2 and Canal 3 were banned for undermining the local elections.
+Additionally, TASS and Interfax were blocked.

-Accession talks to the EU for Moldova began on December 13, 2023.
+Accession talks between Moldova and the EU began on 13 December 2023.

-As of 2023, internet in Moldova is among the fastest and least expensive in the world.
+As of 2023, Internet in Moldova is among the fastest and least expensive in the world, ranking 3rd in the world by gigabit coverage.

 In 2023, Reporters Without Borders improved Moldova's Press Freedom Index ranking to 28th.

-The IMF predicts that in 2023, Moldova's economy will improve from a 1.5% contraction to a growth of 1.5%.
+In 2023, the IMF predicted that the Moldovan economy would improve from a 1.5% contraction to a 1.5% growth.

 As of 1 January 2024, Moldova has an estimated population of approximately 2,423,300.

-In November 2024, President Maia Sandu was re-elected with 55% of the vote in the run-off.
+In November 2024 presidential election, President Maia Sandu was re-elected with 55% of the vote in the run-off.

 As of 2024, Moldova ranks 68th in the world on the Global Innovation Index.

-Moldova is considering a bid to begin rolling out 5G in 2024.
+Moldova is considering a bid to begin rolling out 5G in 2024, with testing having begun in 2019.

-The next national census of Moldova is due to be carried out in 2024.
+The most recent national census of Moldova was carried out in 2024 (not including Transnistria).

 January 2025: New Cyber Security Legislation

-New cyber security legislation in Moldova, partially drafted by the Moldova Cybersecurity Rapid Assistance Unit, will go into effect on 1 January 2025.
+New cybersecurity legislation, partially drafted by the Moldova Cybersecurity Rapid Assistance Unit, will go into effect on 1 January 2025.

 By 2025, improved connectivity between Moldova and Romania will be completed.

-The retirement age increase will be fully in effect in Moldova in 2028.
+The retirement age reform approved in December 2016 will be fully in effect in 2028, gradually increasing the retirement age.

 2030: Target Date for EU Accession